This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What we loved:

-• Women’s undies: These seemed very similar to the Icebreaker undies!
+• Undies (men's and women's): These seemed very similar to the Icebreaker undies!
 The fit, fabric and performance was fantastic.
+Additionally, these undies hold up well to regular wear and tear.

 • Men’s base camp hoodie: I was initially disappointed in this hoodie because I expected it to be thicker.
-However, it turned out to be nice and warm (and very comfortable!).
+(It's significantly thinner than the women's Ryann hoodie.)
+However, it's turned out to be a nice base layer and (so far) hasn't begun to pill.

 What else we tried: